Ronbabious/Vrrealityp2p/README.md

    `sudo node wot-server.js`

-5. Connect to <localIP_of_rpi>:3000 (as long as the machine conencting is on the same network at the raspberry pi) on your prefered browser
+5. Connect to <localIP_of_rpi>:3000 (as long as the machine connecting is on the same network at the raspberry pi) on your prefered browser